This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- If eggs and milk are cold, before combining, submerge whole eggs in warm water for 10 minutes and heat milk until just warm.
-Preheat oven to 450°F (232°C) with a nonstick popover pan on the rack in the lowest position.
+• If the eggs and milk are cold, submerge the whole eggs in warm water for 10 minutes and heat the milk until just warm.
+Preheat the oven to 450°F (232°C) with a nonstick popover pan on the rack in the lowest position.

-- Combine egg and milk in a large bowl and whisk vigorously until very frothy, about 1 minute.
-Add flour and salt and whisk until batter is the consistency of heavy cream with some small lumps and air bubbles remaining.
+• Combine the eggs and milk in a large bowl and whisk vigorously until very frothy, about 1 minute.
+Add the flour and salt, and whisk until the batter reaches the consistency of heavy cream, with some small lumps and air bubbles remaining.

-- Remove popover pan from oven and coast with cooking spray.
-Fill popover cups about three-quarters (75%) full of batter.
-Bake 20 minutes, then reduce temperature to 350°F (176°C).
-Bake until golden brown, about 20 minutes more.
+• Remove the popover pan from the oven and coat it with cooking spray.
+Fill each popover cup about three-quarters (75%) full of batter.
+Bake for 20 minutes, then reduce the temperature to 350°F (176°C) and bake until golden brown, about 20 minutes more.

-- Remove the popover pan from the oven and turn them out on a wire rack immediately and poke a small opening in the side o each with a paring knife to let the steam escape.
+• Remove the popover pan from the oven and turn the popovers out onto a wire rack immediately.
+Poke a small opening in the side of each with a paring knife to let the steam escape.
 Serve immediately.

 Notes